Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Unified Segmentation Model for Multilayer Mapping via Multitask Learning

 \subsubsection{Map-to-Image Projection}

-To project the traversability map onto the image domain, we use each pixel's depth value to retrieve the corresponding traversability score from the map and associate it with that pixel.
+To project the traversability map onto the image plane, we use each pixel's depth value to retrieve the corresponding traversability score from the map and associate it with that pixel.
 In this way, we generate an image where each pixel has a traversability score, except those with invalid depth values.
 We then set a threshold for the projected score to get a binary label.
 An example of the projected traversability labels is given in Fig.~\ref{fig:trav_labeling}.

-\subsubsection{Semantics-Based Noise Filtering}
+\subsubsection{Semantics-based Noise Filtering}

 The traversability labels generated so far are purely from geometric considerations, which can be quite noisy due to errors in sensor reading or depth/pose estimation.
-As shown in Fig.~\ref{fig:trav_labeling}, the projected traversability image mislabels some sky pixels as traversable.
-To correct these false-positive labels, we use semantic segmentation of the image to filter out noises present in semantically untraversable areas, such as sky, buildings, and humans.
-After semantics-based noise filtering, the final traversability labels in Fig.~\ref{fig:trav_labeling} do not contain false positives.
+As shown in Fig.~\ref{fig:trav_labeling}, the projected traversability mislabels some sky pixels as traversable.
+To correct these false positive labels, we use semantic segmentation of the input image to filter out noises present in semantically untraversable areas, such as sky, buildings, and humans.
+After semantics-based noise filtering, the final traversability labels in Fig.~\ref{fig:trav_labeling} do not contain these false positives.